fpgaprince/rtd/docs/source/advance.rst

 ---------

-For this 1x8. we are streaming the data. if the src clk is greater than the receive clk, and you're constantly streaming.. at some point you're going to lose data. because the read cant possibly keep up if the writes are constantly happening at a faster rate!
+For this 1x8.
+We are streaming the data serially, 1 bit at a time.
+If the src clk is greater than the receive clk, and you're constantly streaming.. at some point you're going to lose data!
+The read cant possibly keep up if the writes are constantly happening at a faster rate!
-It's just a matter of time before the cup overflows.
+If writing is like filling a cup up with water and reading is like a person drinking it.

-It doesn't have to be a serial stream.
+If your fill rate is greater than your consumption rate, it's just a matter of time before the cup overflows.

+Again, it doesn't have to be a serial stream.
 You could have a stream of words, words which are 14 bits, 16bit, 32, 64, 128, whatever size!

 Just in general, if you are constantly writing faster than you are reading.. at some point, you'll wrap around and catch up. you don't want that. you'll want to have logic in place to prevent "overrunning".